MenaceSan/DotChess/README.md

 - Score future moves for best recommendation.
 - Unit Tests for coverage of all basic features.
 - Unit Test tool for regeneration of the opening moves db.
 - Multi threaded optimization for speeding up complex tests.
-Uses Parallel .NET name space.
+Uses Parallel .NET name space. ~1.5M moves per second on my i7 CPU.

 # Todo:

 - Better scoring optimization.
 Trimming futile score paths might be a huge CPU savings.
 Current scoring a rather brute force.
 So the results are good but expensive. e.g. There are > 5M brute force tests to be performed for looking ahead 4 moves on the opening board.
 Many of those test paths could be obviously discarded, resulting in far fewer tests.
+- UCI support

 # Similar Projects: